TeamMsgExtractor/msg-extractor/README.md

 * Provide way to save attachments and messages into a custom location under a custom name
 * Implement better property handling that will convert each type into a python equivalent if possible
 * Implement handling of named properties
+* Add a FAQ
+* Update and improve docstrings
+* Reimplement the developer code